 In review, the steps to code a simple Apache Struts 2 example without a Struts config XML file are:

-• Include the required JAR file dependencies to your web project
+• Add the required Struts and Servlet API dependencies to the Maven project

-• Create an standard web page with an input form and a reference to a Struts action
+• Create a standard web page with an input form and a reference to a Struts action

-• Create a JSP that can render a response when the Struts action indicates execution was a success
+• Create a JSP that can render a response when the Struts action indicates execution succeeded

 And that’s all there is to creating an Apache Struts example application that does not require a Struts config XML file.